FBFezz/fezz_windowtint/README.md

 ## Directions to use
-- if you are using ox inv, insert this into the data - items.lua file Ox Inventory items - Images for items are in the images folder
+- if you are using ox inv, insert this into the data - items.lua file Ox Inventory items - Image for the item is in html - windowtint.png
 ```lua
 	['tintchecker'] = {
 		label = 'Window Tint Checker',